Debugx-x/CMPT276/FinalProject/README.md

 # Final Project

-<p>The project was done using scrum and Agile team model with roles being switched along group members each iteration.</p>
+<p>The project was done using Agile team model with scrum roles being switched along group members each iteration.</p>

 ## The group members are
 - Mohammadreza Ghazvini